abmarnie/abmarnie/README.md

 ## Hi there 👋

 I currently work on enterprise business applications, primarily acting as a specialist on Web API and database design, but I also get paid to work on frontend state management often.
 Beyond coding and mathematics (at one point I was attempting a Math PhD...), I also like to step up and take on product management and leadership tasks whenever the opportunity arises, so that I can have more of an impact to make projects I work on a success (no matter the constraints or how bad the situation might be).
-Ultimately though, I was put on this Earth not just to solve problems, but also to be a pleasant person with high levels of integrity and who uplifts those around me by treating them with the respect they deserve.
+Ultimately though, I was put on this Earth not just to solve problems, but also to be a pleasant person with high levels of integrity and who uplifts those around me by treating them with the respect human beings deserve.

 My favorite domains to work in as a hobbyist are:
 - Game Development